Fate’s a bitch.

-“What’s up shaggy?”
+“What’s up, shaggy?”
 I asked, jumping back from another swipe.
 “Are you looking for the self-improvement books, or maybe the beauty section?”
-If he was looking for beauty tips, I had stripped my look down to the basics; a ponytail and form fitting high waisted black yoga pants with matching crop top.
-Though I went a little extra with the bright pink lip-gloss which I swear gives me the confidence boost to add an extra inch to my high kick.
+If he was looking for beauty tips, I had stripped my look down to the basics: a ponytail and form-fitting high-waisted black yoga pants with matching crop top.
+Though I went a little extra with the bright pink lip-gloss which I swore gave me the confidence boost to add an extra inch to my high kick.
 War paint and all that.

 Another swipe from the Ururu, and I leaned back, dodging again.
 I let him come at me a few more times, artfully dodging his claws.
 He let out a frustrated roar.
 My sparring sessions with Calan were paying off.
 This felt more like a dance than a fight.

 With a quick glance around, I saw colorful covers and an abundance of man chests.
 I’d unconsciously led my prey to my homeland—the romance section.
 It felt like a lifetime ago that I was in this same bookstore, pushing my glasses up, ogling the goods.
 I’d continue to add to my stack of potential book boyfriends until I could barely hold my paperback skyscraper.

 The Ururu charged, sick of our cat-and-mouse game.
 At the last moment, I flattened against the side and brought down my blade.
 Two claws fell to the ground, spraying red blood onto the new paperbacks.